-We’re almost done with the first month of the new year: the time when some of us (myself included) seem to lose the momentum to continue with the ambitious New Year’s resolutions we set.
+We’re almost done with the first month of the new year: the time when some of us (myself included) seem to not be able to keep momentum with the ambitious New Year’s resolutions we set.

 I’ve told myself all kinds of excuses to explain why: it gets dark too early to take advantage of the day after work, it’s too cold to go outside and walk/jog/explore like I promised I would, etc. All lame excuses.